tompollard/phd_thesis_markdown/source/09_literature_review.md

 ## The middle

 This is the literature review.
 Nullam quam odio, volutpat ac ornare quis, vestibulum nec nulla.
-Aenean nec dapibus neque.
+Aenean nec dapibus in mL/min^-1^.
 Mathematical formula can be inserted using Latex:

 (@ref_for_eqn1) $f(x) = ax^3 + bx^2 + cx + d$